microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 After the command is triggered, following actions will be needed to create a workspace:

 - Select a root template folder.
-You can point to the folder containing Microsoft templates if you have fetched those.
+You can point to the folder containing sample templates if you have fetched those.

 - Select a data folder.